PurrInn Tabby Cat

 PurrInn Cats Hostelry

-Luxury Cat Hotel - Loving Care Boarding Exclusively for Cats
+Luxury Pet Hotel - Loving Care Cat Boarding Exclusively for Felines - Boarding Procedures Update

 FIELD GUIDE to FLEA CONTROL for CATS

 • Eggs - After taking a blood meal, fleas mate on the skin of the cat.
 The female lays eggs within 24 to 48 hours, and may produce up to 2,000 eggs in a four-month life span.
-When your cat scratches, jumps, moves and sleeps, the eggs fall off and incubate beneath furniture and in carpets or cracks, with the highest concentration in your cats preferred spots such as bedding.
+When your cat scratches, jumps, moves and sleeps, the eggs fall off and incubate beneath furniture, in carpets, and cracks, with the highest concentration in your cats preferred spots or bedding.

 • Larvae - In 10 days the eggs hatch into larvae that feed on local debris, and avoid light by residing deep in carpet fibers under furniture or rugs and in crevices.
 In approximately 7-18 days flea larvae spin a cocoon and go into a pupal stage.

 • Pupae - Fleas are most resistant to insecticides in the pupal stage.
-It takes approximately 7-10 days for the pupae to develop into a pre-emerged adult flea but the flea can remain in this state for days or months.
-Then, under ideal temperature and humidity conditions, in the presence of vibrations or exhaled carbon dioxide, fleas can emerge rapidly.
+It takes approximately 7-10 days for the pupae to develop into a pre-emerged adult flea but the flea can remain in a ready-to-emerge state for days or months.

-• Adult flea - The adult flea emerges within seconds when stimulated by vibrations, warmth or the breath of a host.
+• Adult flea - The adult flea emerges within seconds when stimulated by vibrations, warmth or the exhaled carbon dioxide in the breath of a host.
 Immature adult fleas search for a host immediately after hatching, but can live for one or two weeks without feeding.

-Sprays or Powders to be applied to carpeted floors may contain: Sodium polyborate powder (electrostatically charged); Diatomaceous earth; Pyrethrins- derived from chrysanthemums; Methoprene- IGR; Fenoxycarb-IGR; or Nylar-IGR.
+Sprays or Powders to be applied to carpeted floors may contain: Diatomaceous earth; Sodium polyborate powder (electro-statically charged); Pyrethrins- derived from chrysanthemums; Methoprene- IGR; Fenoxycarb-IGR; or Nylar-IGR.
 Insect growth regulators (IGR) disrupt egg and larval development, but do not kill adult fleas.
-IGRs are often sold through veterinarians and pest control operators and are available in environmental sprays and fleas collars.
+IGRs are often sold through veterinarians and pest control operators and are available in environmental sprays, some topical flea treatments like FrontlinePlus, and fleas collars.

 (From the NRDC article Poisons on Pets) Flea control products now on the market also include seven "organophosphate insecticides" (OPs).
 OPs work by interfering with the transmission of nerve signals in the brains and nervous systems of insects, pets and humans alike.
 In overdoses, OPs can kill people and pets as well as insects.
 But even with normal use of flea-control products containing OPs, pets and children may be in danger.